vikas2020/Data-Visualization-Course-CS-625/HW7/Report.md

-## 2. Is there a direct correlation between the rise in COVID-19 cases and the rise in deaths of infected individuals?
+## 2. How did the COVID-19 pandemic affect the CO2 emissions from industry and residential sectors in the US??

 ![](mainq2.png)